Department of History Honors Track

 - HON 496 Senior Honors Project (6 credits) or HON 496 and HIST 496 (6 credits)

-The two-semester capstone research project in Honors can be combined with the senior thesis capstone project required for History majors.
-Students who take both semesters in Honors 496 should make sure they have a History faculty member advising them on their topic in the first semester proposal stage.
+The two-semester capstone research project in Honors can be combined with the senior thesis capstone project required for History majors (HIST 496), either by taking two semesters of the Honors sequence (HON 496) or taking HON 496 followed by HIST 496 in the second semester.